afrankel/solutionstreet-graphql/README.md

 # solutionstreet-graphql
 A quick demo of using graphql and prisma by defining a simple business example of object relations

 A graphql server using graphql-yoga and Prisma (ORM).
+Here is the server running on Heroku:  https://afternoon-island-18488.herokuapp.com/

 The code is related to this blog article:  https://www.solutionstreet.com/blog/you-really-should-be-using-graphql